 Award Guidelines | Previous Award Winners

-The deadline for nominations is December 1, 2017.
-The 2018 CARA Awards will be presented at the national meeting in May in Ottawa.
+The deadline for nominations for the 2019 awards is December 1, 2018.
+The CARA Awards are presented at the national meeting each year.

 The Community Builder Award

 This award is presented to a passionate leader in the CARA community whose efforts have strengthened the community through membership engagement efforts, welcoming and facilitating the integration of newcomers or other forms of leadership specifically advantageous to helping members connect to the broader CARA community.

 Dan Chase Distinguished Service Award